-Men taken into custody after officer injured identified

-MEMPHIS, Tenn. — The two men taken into custody moments after an officer was injured while searching for a wanted suspect have been identified.
+Man indicted after allegedly assaulting officers

+MEMPHIS, Tenn. —The man accused of assaulting police officers serving a warrant has been indicted by a grand jury.

-Quintavious Cunningham and Courtney Malone were two of three people detained after the incident on Nina Drive Tuesday afternoon.
+Quintavious Cunningham was detained along with Courtney Malone following the incident on Nina Drive.

-According to authorities, they were searching the area for Malone when they pulled up to a 2011 Ford Fusion and identified themselves as officers.

-The driver of that car, Cunningham, allegedly began revving the engine and rammed a police vehicle, striking one of the officers.
+According to authorities, they were searching the area for Malone when they spotted him sitting in a car.
+As officers approached the driver of that car, Cunningham, allegedly began revving the engine and rammed a police vehicle, striking one of the officers.
 A second officer was almost struck when he threw the car in reverse.

 That’s when Cunningham drove forward once more, reportedly pinning the first officer between two vehicles.